Gender pay gap: Industry sector

-Racial and gendered discrimination

-Women experience the gender pay gap differently than one another, as do their wages.
-Women will earn more or less than another woman because of their race and/or ethnicity.
-According to the Joint Economic Committee, women of color are at a greater disadvantage than white women because they are more likely to hold jobs that "offer fewer hours and more likely to work part time involuntarily."
-However, "women of every racial and ethnic group earn less than men of the same group."
-It is also important to note that women of a certain race are more similar in numbers than across races.
-For example, a Black woman earns around 90% of what a Black man does, yet a Black woman only makes 68% of what a white man does.
+Discrimination

 A 2015 meta-analysis of studies of experimental simulations of employment found that "men were preferred for male-dominated jobs (i.e., gender-role congruity bias), whereas no strong preference for either gender was found for female-dominated or integrated jobs".
 However, a meta-analysis of real-life correspondence experiments found that "men applying for strongly female-stereotyped jobs need to make between twice to three times as many applications as do women to receive a positive response for these jobs" and "women applying to male-dominated jobs face lower levels of discrimination in comparison to men applying to female-dominated jobs."